GoogleCloudPlatform/nodejs-docs-samples/functions/pubsub/README.md

 1. Follow the [Cloud Functions quickstart guide](https://cloud.google.com/functions/quickstart) to setup Cloud Functions for your project.

-2. Clone this repository:
+1. Clone this repository:

     git clone https://github.com/GoogleCloudPlatform/nodejs-docs-samples.git
     cd nodejs-docs-samples/functions/pubsub

-3. Create a Cloud Pub/Sub topic (if you already have one you want to use, you can skip this step):
+1. Create a Cloud Pub/Sub topic (if you already have one you want to use, you can skip this step):

-    gcloud alpha pubsub topics create gcf-recipes-topic
+    gcloud alpha pubsub topics create <your-topic-name>

-4. Create a Cloud Storage Bucket to stage our deployment:
+1. Create a Cloud Storage Bucket to stage our deployment:

-    gsutil mb gs://<your-project-id>-gcf-recipes-bucket
+    gsutil mb gs://<your-bucket-name>

-5. Deploy the "publish" function with an HTTP trigger
+1. Deploy the "publish" function with an HTTP trigger

-    gcloud alpha functions deploy publish --bucket <your-project-id>-gcf-recipes-bucket --trigger-http
+    gcloud alpha functions deploy publish --bucket <your-bucket-name> --trigger-http

-6. Deploy the "subscribe" function with the Pub/Sub topic as a trigger
+1. Deploy the "subscribe" function with the Pub/Sub topic as a trigger

-    gcloud alpha functions deploy subscribe --bucket <your-project-id>-gcf-recipes-bucket --trigger-topic gcf-recipes-topic
+    gcloud alpha functions deploy subscribe --bucket <your-bucket-name> --trigger-topic <your-topic-name>

-7. Call the "publish" function:
+1. Call the "publish" function:

-    gcloud alpha functions call publish --data '{"topic":"gcf-recipes-topic","message":"Hello World!"}'
+    gcloud alpha functions call publish --data '{"topic":"<your-topic-name>","message":"Hello World!"}'

-8. Check the logs for the "subscribe" function:
+1. Check the logs for the "subscribe" function:

     gcloud alpha functions get-logs subscribe